oracle-samples/bicc-extract-logs-server-sample/README.md

 * if not specified differently by a parameter the listing IP address is *127.0.0.1*
 * if not specified differently by a paramter there is **no** log output
 * if the given directory is not accessible or can't be read the program execution will be stopped with an according status message
-* if no specififc REST API is given - means just opening the URL in a browser as is - a static *index.html* will be opened and shown providing a documentation about the available services
+* if no specific REST API is given - means just opening the URL in a browser as is - a static *index.html* will be opened and shown providing a documentation about the available services
 * if no suitable JSON files exist, but might be produced at a later time, the REST API */refreshDataREST* can be used to reread the directory and to rebuild the internal structures
 * the *refreshDataREST* call can be executed at any time or also scheduled to ensure the latest files will be processed
 * none of the REST API's requires a parameter and all are called by using a GET method